Arunnishanth-LifeSigns/belt_presense/README.md

 The project is organized into several key directories and files:

-*   `belt_app_streaming.py`: A Python script responsible for streaming belt presence data.
-This is a critical component for real-time data dissemination.
+*   `belt_app_streaming.py`: A Python script for testing purposes that simulates data flow.
+It is optional to use.
 *   `deploy.sh`: A shell script that automates the deployment process, making it easier to set up the system in a new environment.
 *   `cmd/main.go`: The main entry point for the Go application.
 It initializes the configuration, database, and message handlers.
 *   `internal/`: This directory contains the core logic of the Go application, separated into packages for configuration, database interaction, message handling, and data models.